 Founded by Gideon Bright, a UK-based surfer with over 30 years of experience in the water, dryrobe® creates products designed to let you get active outdoors, whatever the weather.

-The original dryrobe® changing robe was based on a poncho Gideon’s mom made for him when he was a teenager.
+The original dryrobe® change robe was based on a poncho Gideon’s mom made for him when he was a teenager.
 Surfing all year round, Gideon got pretty cold changing outside in those wet English winters!
 She created a change robe with waterproof material on the outside with a hood and a towel lining.

-Now a familiar sight on beaches and on the back of elite athletes at sporting events all over the world.
+Now a familiar sight on beaches and on the back of the elite athletes at sporting events all over the world.
 The dryrobe® client list includes Red Bull, GoPro, and the British Olympic Swim Team.